janehojy/ocp-static-deploy/README.md

 - Change template for bare-metal or VMware in setup_ocp_static.yml at task "Create install-config.yaml file"

 ## How to used
-- Check port firewall is open
+- Check ports on firewall is open

 \# ansible-playbook check_ports_open.yml